Vermont Foreign Qualification

 1. Obtain a Certificate of Good Standing

-Vermont requires that the Certificate of Good Standing (or equivalent) from your home state be within 30 days for corporations and nonprofits and 90 days for limited liability companies from filing.
+Vermont requires that the Certificate of Good Standing (or equivalent) from your home state be within 30 days for corporations and nonprofits or 90 days for limited liability companies from filing.
+Note: Limited liability partnerships are not required to provide a certificate.

 2. Establish a Registered Agent